Ryos7x/Ryos7x/README.md

 I am a student passionate about programming and web design

-* 🌍  I'm based in Buenos Aires
+* 🌍  I'm from Buenos Aires
 * ✉️  You can contact me at [eliastello.dev@gmail.com](mailto:eliastello.dev@gmail.com)
 * 🧠  I'm learning TypeScript, NodeJS and MongoDB